Lawyer gives up $14 million Iowa lottery ticket claim

 Crawford Shaw, 76, said on Thursday he was withdrawing his claim to a Hot Lotto ticket worth up to $14.3 million "because I'm not going to argue with the lottery."

-Shaw's decision appears to end what Iowa lottery officials called the strangest jackpot pursuit they had ever experienced.
+Shaw's decision would appear to end what Iowa lottery officials called the strangest jackpot pursuit they had ever experienced.

-The winning ticket was turned in December 29, less than two hours before it would have expired a year after the drawing.
-Iowa Lottery officials tested and validated the ticket, but refused to pay out the winnings until they could verify the purchaser's identity, among other things.
+While Iowa Lottery officials had tested and validated the ticket, they refused to pay out the winnings until they could verify the purchaser's identity, among other things.

-Shaw, who had signed the ticket as a trustee for an entity he called the Hexam Investment Trust, never revealed who was in the trust.
+Shaw, who had signed the ticket as a trustee for an entity he called the Hexam Investment Trust, declined to identify who he represented.

 Iowa Lottery officials gave him a deadline: Tell us who you represent by 3 p.m.
 Friday afternoon or forget about collecting the millions.

-Shaw is the former chief executive officer of Industrial Enterprises of America Inc., a bankrupt public company that the Manhattan District Attorney's office said was looted in a $100 million securities fraud scheme.

-Shaw, who was not charged with criminal wrongdoing, is a defendant in a civil suit by the company.
-He claims to know nothing about the suit.

-In any case, he chose on Thursday to call off his pursuit of the winning ticket payout, telling Reuters he had asked a local law firm to pass along his decision to lottery officials.
+Shaw choose to call it quits, telling Reuters that he had asked a local law firm to pass along his decision to lottery officials.

-The Iowa Lottery said that it received confirmation of the claim withdrawal shortly after 6 p.m.
-Thursday.

-The Iowa Lottery recently asked the state Division of Criminal Investigation and the Iowa attorney general to investigate the circumstances surrounding the purchase and redemption of the ticket.
+A spokeswoman for the lottery said they had not received notice of withdrawal from Shaw as of late Thursday afternoon.

+"We are checking with the local counsel," said the spokeswoman, Mary Neubauer.

 (Editing by Paul Thomasch)